What’s the Difference Between Content Marketing and Social Media Marketing?

 How Social Media Marketing & Content Marketing Work Together

-Though social media and content marketing are separate beasts, marketers and professionals looking to build their brand and generate qualified leads combine both to create a holistic strategy.
+Though social media and content marketing are separate beasts, marketers and professionals looking to build their brand and generate qualified leads to combine both to create a holistic strategy.
 Social media builds awareness and draws in traffic, while the content shares your story and sells your product.

 What does that look like for you?
 It’s simple: